 Multiple regulatory control measures have been adopted under the District's air quality attainment plans that reduce particulate matter (PM) that is 2.5 microns or less in diameter (PM2.5), including but not limited to commitments made in the 2007 Ozone Plan, 2008 PM2.5 Plan, 2012 PM2.5 Plan, and 2013 Plan for the Revoked 1-Hour Ozone Standard.
 All of these commitments serve as control measures that will reduce emissions under the 2015 Plan for the 1997 PM2.5 Standard (2015 PM2.5 Plan).
 Under the U.S. Environmental Protection Agency (EPA) policy, there is a preference for reliance on control measures that have already been adopted.
-The 2015 PM2.5 Plan regulatory control measures, as well as California Air Resources Board (ARB) rules for mobile sources.
+The 2015 PM2.5 Plan regulatory control measures that have already been adopted include both stationary and area source control measures, as well as California Air Resources Board (ARB) rules for mobile sources.